Archaeologists Discover Two Skeletons Still Wearing Elaborate Jewelry In The Ancient Roman City Of Viminacium

 — Live Science (@LiveScience) June 1, 2018

-Part of the reason for this lack of exploration is down to the fact that while older Roman locations like London, Belgrade and Milan are situated beneath their present-day cities, it is vastly different at the site of Viminacium, according to archaeologist Miomir Korac.
+Part of the reason for this lack of exploration is down to the fact that while older Roman locations like London, Belgrade, and Milan are situated beneath their present-day cities, it is vastly different at the site of Viminacium, according to archaeologist Miomir Korac.

 “Only Viminacium with its 450 hectares [1.7 square miles] is an open area for exploration.
 And I am sure this will bring an immeasurable quantity of information.”

 The areas of Viminacium that have been explored, however, have wielded many happy surprises and artifacts, including tiles that were golden in color and inscribed with what appeared to be special magical symbols.
-Delicate jade sculptures, frescoes, pottery and mosaics have also been discovered in this ancient Roman city, while the tombs that have been uncovered so far total 14,000 in number.
+Delicate jade sculptures, frescoes, pottery, and mosaics have also been discovered in this ancient Roman city, while the tombs that have been uncovered so far total 14,000 in number.

 Given the fact that these two skeletons with their jewelry and personal belongings have managed to survive looting over a period of thousands of years, there could be many more such finds in the future in Viminacium.